Fleetwood Town F.C.: Highbury Stadium

 The original 1908 club played on a pitch next to the North Euston Hotel, where the police station now stands.
 Apart from two years after the First World War – when the club played on a ground opposite from the Queen's Hotel on Poulton Road (Queen's Ground) – they remained at the North Euston Ground until moving to the present ground next to the Memorial Park in 1939.

 In February 2007 the new all terraced Percy Ronson Stand was opened at a cost of £500,000.
 Originally stated to have a capacity of 1,240, this has since been revised downwards by Lancashire County Council to 621.
 In July 2007, further plans for the redevelopment of the stadium were announced, including three new stands.
 The plans were finalised in December 2007 and in March 2008, planning permission was given for the first phase – the construction of the north and west stands.
 Construction began in May 2008, and the two stands were opened for Fleetwood's first home game of the 2008–09 season, on 22 August 2008.
 The west stand, known as the Highbury Stand, has 550 seats together with disabled and press facilities and the north stand, known as the Memorial Stand, is a terraced stand with an official capacity of 1,473.
 A new Football League standard floodlight system and perimeter fencing were also installed.

 The second phase development, the construction of a new East Stand, to bring the ground capacity over the 4,000 minimum required for Conference National football, was originally scheduled for the 2009 close season, but was postponed, and a £125,000 project to relay the pitch and improve drainage was instead implemented.
 Plans for the stand were revised and resubmitted in December 2009, and approved in March 2010.
 The capacity was increased to 2,000, increasing the overall ground capacity to over 5,000 and meeting the requirements of Football League membership.
 The stand had a proposed cost of £4,000,000.
 Construction began in May 2010, ahead of Fleetwood's successful Conference North play-off final against Alfreton Town.
 The stand, now named the Parkside Stand, was completed in the spring of 2011, and fully opened on 16 April for Fleetwood's game against Altrincham, which they won 3–1.

-The stadium's current capacity is 5,327; it is the 112th largest stadium by capacity in England and the smallest in their division.
+The stadium's current capacity is 5,327 (2,672 seated); it is the 112th largest stadium by capacity in England and the smallest in their division.